ZhanYang-nwpu/TransMode-LLM/README.md

 <strong>State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing, Wuhan University </strong>

+<strong>Institute of AI for Industries, Chinese Academy of Sciences </strong>

 </div>

 This is the official repository for paper **"TransMode-LLM: Knowledge-Infused LLM Adaptation toward Individual Transportation Modes Recognition in GPS Trajectories"**.